OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The fire damages objects in the area and ignites flammable objects that aren’t being worn or carried.

-**_At Higher Levels._** When you cast this spell using a spell slot of 8th level or higher, the base damage increases by 1d6 for each slot level above 7th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 8th level or higher, the base damage increases by 1d6 for each slot level above 7th.

 ##### Demiplane